Table of Content

 1. High Safety

-Both the databases between the Principal and the mirrored database are in sync.
+Principal and Mirror databases are in sync with each other.
 If you apply to commit to any one of the databases then its applications including all its activities will continue as it is, there won’t be any change in operations or functioning.
 It reduces the processing speed of the transaction as it chooses the nearest server to fetch data and that can be anyone- either primary or mirrored.
 It is highly secure as one needs to complete any given task on both servers so there cannot be conflicts.

 2. High Safety with Automatic Failover